-Where Remuneration Committees seek to increase base pay, the reasons for doing so should be fully disclosed, justified and appropriate against increases awarded to the wider workforce.
+Where Remuneration Committees seek to increase base pay, beyond the increased awarded to the wider workforce, the reasons and justifications for doing so should be fully disclosed.

-Salary decisions should not be taken solely on the basis of benchmarking against peer companies.
-The constant chasing of a perceived median has been a major contributor to the spiralling levels of pay.
+Salary decisions should not be taken solely on the basis of comparisons against peer companies.
+The constant chasing of a perceived median or vague references to the 'market-level' has been a major contributor to spiraling levels of pay.
+IA members do not consider salary increases justified solely by benchmarking to be appropriate.
 Remuneration Committees should also be aware of the multiplier effect that increases in base pay have on the overall quantum of remuneration.